No-Name-temporary/infra-setup/README.md

 Also, the HOME_REGION variable in the env file must be the same as the region you have configured for your AWS CLI environment.

+4. To remove all deployed resources from your account run `cdk destroy --all`

 ## Misc commands